tus/tus-java-client/README.md

 > **tus** is a protocol based on HTTP for *resumable file uploads*.
 Resumable
 > means that an upload can be interrupted at any moment and can be resumed without
 > re-uploading the previous data again.
 An interruption may happen willingly, if
-> the user wants to pause, or by accident in case of an network issue or server
+> the user wants to pause, or by accident in case of a network issue or server
 > outage.

 **tus-java-client** is a library for uploading files using the *tus* protocol to any remote server supporting it.